-Academic Early Alert
+Academic Status Update (Formerly called Early Alert)

-The Academic Alert system is an important student success and retention tool.
+The Academic Alert system is an important student success and retention tool that is referred to as an "Academic Status Update".
 Using the system demonstrates to students that we care about their success, and it provides them with the supports they need.
 It is a retention strategy intended to offer support when a student faces challenges.